Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 .. image:: ../../../_static/img/flow/how-tos/apply-modern-page-site-design.png

-As you can see  we  select WebURL value in Sharepoint site URL field.
+As you can see  we  select WebURL value in SharePoint site URL field.
 It is a dynamic value and provides the newly created site URL.
 We pass the parameter to Plumsail action so it will know where to apply the PnP template.

 On the next steps we need to start the Flow automatically once the site is created.